brmu22/Peacekeeper/README.md

    python app.py
    ```

-2. Open your web browser and navigate to:
+2. Open your browser and navigate to:
    ```
    http://127.0.0.1:5000/
    ```